Guilty Until Proven Innocent

 There are several reasons why sex crime cases are unique:

 - Sex crimes cases are often handled by seasoned prosecutors (typically women), who have extensive specialized experience.
 Therefore, it is imperative to hire a criminal defense attorney that also has extensive specialized experience.

 - Related to the above, there is often a gender imbalance that can possibly be favorable to the prosecution.
-That it, the prosecutors and the judge are most often female, and therefore may hold more weight with female jurors.
+That the prosecutors and the judge are most often female and therefore may hold more weight with female jurors.
 This is why Rebecca and I often try sex crimes cases together.

 - The verdict of a sex crime case is often based almost entirely upon the statements of the alleged victim versus the statements of the defendant.
 There is often no physical evidence.
 This is why we meticulously review all statements, both in-court and out-of-court, of the alleged victim in order to find inconsistencies and discrepancies.

 - Although hearsay is typically not inadmissible at trial, there are several hearsay exceptions that prosecutors often use in sexual abuse cases, such as the “excited utterance” exception.
 There are sometimes ways to prevent such statements from being admitted.